Pete Corrigan, assistant director of employer relations in Student Engagement & Career Development, wants students to think broadly.

 “Students often think too narrowly about their career potential,” says Corrigan.
 “They think, ‘I can do this with my major’ rather than, ‘With my experiences and skill set, I can do anything.’”

 Corrigan works closely with employers who want to meet UA students and understands what they’re looking for in a potential employee.

 “Whenever I ask an employer what they’re looking for, time and time again, they describe a set of skills like leadership, ability to collaborate, problem-solving, and initiative,” says Corrigan.
 “And when you look at it from that perspective, it’s easy to see that those skills aren’t limited to a particular major.”

-In fact, 60% of all Spring Career Day employers are looking to hire students from any major, says Corrigan.
+In fact, 60% of all employers we asked from our spring career fair are looking to hire students from any major, says Corrigan.
 What they’re really interested in is the student as a whole.